Sweet Thing (Keith Urban song)

-"Sweet Thing" is a song co-written and recorded by Australian country music artist Keith Urban.
+"Sweet Thing" is a song co-written and recorded by Australian and American country music artist Keith Urban.
 It was released in November 2008 as the first single from his 2009 album Defying Gravity.
 The song became Urban's tenth number one single on the US Billboard Hot Country Songs chart.
 It also peaked at number 30 on the Billboard Hot 100.
 This song also went on to win his third Grammy Award for Best Male Country Vocal Performance in 2010.
 Urban wrote this song with Monty Powell.

 Content

 "Sweet Thing" is an up-tempo country pop song in which the male narrator talks about his first dates with his lover together, including meeting "in the backyard under the cottonwood tree" and "kissin' on the porch swing", as well as the lover exiting the house through her bedroom window "while the world's sleeping."
 The lyrics were inspired by Urban's relationship with his Ford Mustang, which is seen in this song's music video.
 Urban recorded the song at The Castle Recording Studios in Franklin, Tennessee.